Review of the evidence on competition and price among brand-name drugs

 Getting risk adjustment right in the individual market

 The affordability and stability of premiums in the individual health insurance market figure prominently in the recent and ongoing debates over national health policy.
-Often overlooked in these debates is the role of risk adjustment and other risk-mitigation measures in promoting both objectives.
+The Anthem Public Policy Institute co‑sponsored an expert panel to discuss the often overlooked role of risk adjustment and other risk-mitigation measures in promoting both objectives.

 Enhancing state flexibility in Medicaid: Early lessons from Indiana HIP 2.0

 Many states that expanded Medicaid, as well as many others that did not, are seeking greater flexibility to design their Medicaid benefits in a way that better serves the needs of their residents.
-They may learn from states like Indiana that have already implemented Medicaid reforms.
+The Anthem Public Policy Institute shares early insights from Indiana’s implementation of Medicaid reforms that can inform other states’ efforts.